 If critics will respond that globalization in the late 20th century was not on the same scale as globalization in the 19th century, they should put down Galois and read perhaps Linda Weiss, who gives a sobering account of what in any case Marx already said in 1848: capital chases every corner of the globe in a century (the nineteenth) when there is no turning back.
 Without the gusto of a manifesto, Weiss nonetheless demonstrates that by nearly every scale and measurement (eg. global capital flows as a percentage of GDP, etc), contemporary globalization is not new.
 In the trials of globalization, its newest features are dwarfed by what is oldest.

 For anyone familiar with the history of British Columbia, the transfer of a Crown land-bank to a private monopoly was also nothing new.
-That this purchase was by a Hong Kong monopolist tells us nothing when we recognize that Vancouver and Hong Kong are twin land economies who, as erstwhile British colonies, inherited identical land ownership regimes.
+That this purchase was by a Hong Kong monopolist tells us nothing when we recognize that Vancouver and Hong Kong are twin land economies which, as erstwhile British colonies, inherited identical land ownership regimes.
 In Vancouver the regime began with the CPR, having been given the title to the vast majority of the city.
 To the same extent, the political economy of Hong Kong is marked by the “oligarchical political structure left behind by the British.”

 If it were not already clear, this political oligarchy is above all one in which elites are given privileged access to “land, markets, and information – turning them into monopoly-holders in a range of key sectors.”
 In short, Li Ka-shing and the CPR stem from one and the same historic trajectory of capital accumulation.
 Vancouver and Hong Kong, both products of British colonization and its specific land-monopoly policies, in turn produced real-estates magnates who traded one another’s capital.
 Nothing J.S.
 Mill or Marx would not have understood already in the 19th century.
-In fact the only thing as predictable as the maneuvers of British colonial real-estate is popular resistance and political organization against that system of monopoly capital – to which we turn in Part II.
+In fact the only thing as predictable as the maneuvers of British colonial real-estate is popular resistance and political organization against that system of monopoly capital, to which we turn in Part II.

 Henry Yu, “Is Vancouver the Future or the Past?
 Asian Migrants and White Supremacy,” Pacific Historical Review, Vol. 75, No. 2 (2006)